YosefCh/Java-Mastermind-Game/README.md

 ## Note on Terminal Output

 This program uses ANSI color codes to colorize terminal output.
 These are widely supported in Unix-based terminals and Windows 10’s console, but may not display correctly in all environments.
 If you see unexpected characters in the output, try running the program in a different terminal or IDE.
-The same is true for the symbols for the black and white feedback.
-The current implementation works on Eclipse
+The same is true of the symbols used for the black and white feedback.
+The current implementation works on Eclipse.

 ## Author